remnawave/panel/docs/installation/reverse-proxies/traefik.md

 ### DNS provider

-If you use Cloudflare, you need to add a record to your DNS.
+If you are using Cloudflare, you need to add a A/AAAA record (for IPv4 and IPv6 respectively) to your DNS records.

 Log in to your Cloudflare account [here](https://dash.cloudflare.com/login).
-Select domain, which you want to point to your server.
+Select the desired domain.

 On the left side of the page, click on `DNS` and then click on `Records`.

 Click on `Create record`.

-Select `Type` as `A` and `Name` as `@`.
+Set the `Type` to `A` and the `Name` to `@`.

 :::info

-If you want to use subdomains, you should write subdomain name (e.g. `panel`) in the `Name` field.
+If you want to use subdomains, you should enter the subdomain name (e.g. `panel`) in the `Name` field.

 :::

-In the `IPv4 address` field, you should write your server IP address.
+Enter your server's IP address in the `IPv4 address` field.

 Click on `Save`.

-Now, you need to wait for the DNS to be updated.
+Now you need to wait a while for the DNS records to be updated.

 :::info

-There are a big difference between yellow cloud (domain is proxied with Cloudflare) and grey cloud (domain is not proxied with Cloudflare) in the Cloudflare control panel.
+There is a big difference between yellow cloud (domain is proxied by Cloudflare) and grey cloud (domain is not proxied by Cloudflare) in the Cloudflare control panel.

-We will return later to this topic in this guide, but for now it really depends on you.

-If Cloudflare works fine in your region, it is better to proxy the domain with Cloudflare.
+If Cloudflare works fine in your region, it is better to proxy the domain through Cloudflare.
 (Yellow cloud)

 :::

 ![static](/reverse-proxies/nginx/cloudflare-dns.webp)

-Some DNS providers have a different interface, but the process is the same.
+Some DNS providers have a different interface, but the overall process is the same.

 ## Traefik configuration

 ### Create docker-compose.yml

-Create a file `docker-compose.yml` in the `/opt/remnawave/traefik` folder.
+Create a `docker-compose.yml` file in the `/opt/remnawave/traefik` directory.

 ```bash
 mkdir -p /opt/remnawave/traefik && cd /opt/remnawave/traefik && nano docker-compose.yml